 Great for shared job folders, eliminating the need for a massive lever arch file of pointless print outs that gets lugged to set and back.
 Dropbox can also be used for creating an invoice sign off system - simply set up 3 folders: Received, Logged, Paid.
 You can annotate with budget line numbers or rename the file with the line number, sign off digitally in Preview, and share easily by granting folder access to the accounts team.

 Great for annotating documents such as contracts, PPM books, storyboards and invoices.
 You can also add your signature to the annotate function and sign contracts, invoices and the PIBs very easily!
-Follow the file path: Tools / Annotate / Signature / Manage Signatures to add yours.
+Follow the file path: Tools / Annotate / Signature / Manage Signatures to add yours or see here for a full explanation.

 NOTABILITY & iANNOTATE